wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Upgrade Notice ==
-= 1.2.5 - Released on 8 April 2022 =
+= 1.2.6 - Released on 19 April 2022 =
-* New: Some substantial changes across different areas of the plugin.
 * New: Minor Bug Fixes
+* New: Minor compatibility issue fixed
 * New: Compatible with latest WP and WC